-Striding out of the alley, I began morphing my features from nondescript plainness back into the heart-shaped face genetics, not magic, had given me.
+Once out of the alley, I morphed my features from nondescript plainness back into the heart-shaped face genetics, not magic, had given me.
 The familiar sensation of my appearance magically returning to normal rushed through my body.
 It tingled.

 I strode to the kerb and hailed a squire cab.
-Apparating was instant transportation, but I needed time to catch my breath and compose a report.
+Apparating was instant transportation, but I needed time to catch my breath and write a report.

 The cabbie asked the destination.
 Hearing the answer, a wide smile lit the man's dark, bearded face.
 A Jamaican accent gave his words a musical lilt.
 "I've been dere.
 That Morty, he got da evidence that my lady was cheatin', and I won dis cab in da settlement!"